 Something shifted in me that day, and I realized it wasn’t a matter of asking for help anymore, or even wondering if it would work.
 I was just ready.
 Yes, I was still scared to face my feelings, and I was scared about what kinds of things might come out of our conversations.
 But I was also tired of living in fear and in pain.
 When I wrote about why you shouldn’t treat yourself, I shared that my life was unsettled, things were hard and I was sad.
 Things only got worse, and I could physically see that my usual coping mechanisms weren’t working anymore.
 In an email titled “My White Flag,” I wrote that I was ready to start doing the scary work.

 My Experience With Therapy, So Far

 I’ve seen my counsellor three times, so far.
 Sometimes we sit in an office.
-Sometimes we walk around the Brackendale Walking Park.
-Each time, we talk about different things – usually whatever I am feeling most anxious about that day, and then anything else that’s been on my mind since our last session.
+Sometimes we go for walks outside.
+Each time, we talk about different things—usually whatever I am feeling most anxious about that day, and then anything else that’s been on my mind since our last session.
 It has definitely stirred up some emotional stuff; things I had never thought of before, or had shoved down and forgotten about for years.
-But it has also already given me an incredible sense of peace – like everything is going to be ok, I just need to do some work.
+But it has also already given me an incredible sense of peace; like everything is going to be ok, I just need to do some work.
 I’ve even had a few breakthroughs that helped me release some anger and feel more compassion.

 The Best Gift My Emergency Fund Has Ever Given Me